 If you are afraid of snakes, spiders and the likes, fear not!
 There are no known species of venomous wildlife in Portugal.
 There are common spiders of course and if you venture into the wild you might see a snake but nothing to worry about.

-Swimming in the ocean is also safe.
+Swimming in the ocean is also safe and there are plenty of beautiful beaches in Portugal.
 The likelihood of being bitten by any kind of animal in the Portuguese waters is remote.
 Buuuut apart from the Algarve region, the water is a bit cold… Especially in the north.

 Is Portugal safe for retirees?